hendra-pratama/laravel-zero-deployment-using-github/README.md

 # Introduction
 Over a decade Laravel has evolved and become the most widely used PHP framework to create projects from small to large projects that require better performance.

 In terms of designing and building an application, deployment is one of the important things that must be considered.
-In this tutorial I want to take Laravel to a more advanced level, we will learn how to make zero downtime deployment with laravel and github actions.
+In this tutorial I want to take Laravel to a more advanced level, we will learn how to make zero downtime deployment with Laravel and GitHub actions.

 ## Content

- 1. What is CI/CD or Zero downtime deployment
+ 1. What is CI/CD or zero downtime deployment
- 2. Why using Github Actions
+ 2. Why using GitHub Actions
  3. Preparations
- 4. Install and Setup Deployer on Project
+ 4. Install and setup Deployer on project
- 5. Prepare the Server
+ 5. Prepare the server
- 6. Setup Github Action
+ 6. Setup GitHub Actions
  7. Conclusion

 ### 1. What is CI/CD or Zero downtime deployment